attech-org/course/03_js/02_practice.md

    idealKitchen(orders).then((messages) => console.log(messages)); // ['margarita is done', 'diabola is done', 'peperoni is done']
    ```

 3. As you know, nothing is ideal, so let's create `realKitchen` async function.
 It should do the same thing as `idealKitchen`, like receiving orders, and resolve when all pizzas is done, but with one limitation.
 Second argument "ovensCount" will say how much pizzas can bake at time.
 Imagine it as a real kitchen with real ovens.
 For example, you have 10 orders and 2 ovens, so it means that you can break orders between ovens to bake all orders faster.
-Use only Promise API, without `async/await` syntax.
+For this task feel free to use `async/await` instead of pure Promise API.

    ```js
    const orders = [